Heartbreaking Lessons as I say Goodbye to my DadMay 29, 2015 7:28 pm

 A reminder that life is too short and that there is no time like the present.
 Really.
 We hear that clichéd phrase so often, but it’s true.
 We all think we have plenty of time.
 We put things off until we feel more ready.
 We wait for the perfect moment.
-When so very often, that perfect moment never comes.
+When so very often, that moment never actually comes.

 But it was too late.

 By the 25th December, he was far too poorly to hear my words as I stood by the side of his bed, trying to read this poem that I wanted so desperately for him to hear.
-Tears rolling down my cheeks and the words spluttering from my mouth as I read the poem to what was left of my Dad.
+Tears rolling down my cheeks and the words spluttering from my mouth as I read the poem to what was little was left of my Dad.
 Laying in his shell of a body, hallucinating, eyes rolling and screaming out and not actually there at all.
 Me so desperate to at least try and read the poem, convincing myself that maybe some part of him could hear what I was saying.